Mindsets are specific, recognizable, and repeatable orientations to our life’s experiences.

 - You are given constructive criticism

-- You have to decide between taking a risk and playing it safe
+- You are having to decide between taking a risk and playing it safe

 - You have to interact with another individual